15 Things You Can't Do With a Pacemaker

 Peter Dazeley / Getty Images

-Pacemaker implantation is a minimally invasive surgery.
+Pacemaker implantation is a minimally invasive surgery, with some minor variations in technique depending on the device type.
 The typical recovery period is not lengthy or difficult.
 You may experience pain at the incision site for a few days.

-Your healthcare provider may ask you to restrict vigorous activity or lifting heavy objects for a week or two.
+Your healthcare provider may ask you to restrict vigorous activity, like running or lifting heavy objects, for a week or two.
 The incision site is usually completely healed after two or three weeks, and you should have no further restrictions.

-During this initial period, you should watch for signs of bleeding or infection, such as:
+You may be given antibiotics and blood thinners before your procedure.
+During the initial period after placement, you should watch for signs of bleeding or infection, such as:

 • Swelling